Coronavirus Preparedness Plan

 What are the symptoms associated with coronavirus?

-Common signs of infection are fever, dry cough and shortness of breath, according to the CDC.
+Common signs of infection are fever, dry cough, and shortness of breath or difficulty breathing, chills, muscle pain, sore throat, new loss of taste, or smell according to the CDC.

 Is merchandise shipped from a region on the CDC travel ban list safe to handle?